MikeGawi/ePiframe/README.md

 ## This is not what I'm looking for

-If You're looking for an LCD frame with Google Photos, [mrworf's Photo Frame](https://github.com/mrworf/photoframe/) is a great choice: color LCD support, ambient light sensor, off hours and many, many more.
+If You're looking for an LCD frame with Google Photos, [mrworf's Photo Frame](https://github.com/mrworf/photoframe/) is the best choice: color LCD support, ambient light sensor, off hours and many, many more.

 I also wanted to use [Magic Mirror](https://github.com/MichMich/MagicMirror) to create frame with [MMM-GooglePhotos](https://github.com/ChrisAcrobat/MMM-GooglePhotos) and doing a screen shot of the page for e-paper display like [rpi-magicmirror-eink](https://github.com/BenRoe/rpi-magicmirror-eink) does.
-MM is a great software but my Raspberry Pi Zero was too slow for me with it.
+Magic Mirror is a great software but I decided to do it by myself to not get crazy during the lockdown.

 Also a very nice e-paper Waveshare display with Raspberry Pi idea is [Inky Calendar](https://github.com/aceisace/Inky-Calendar)